Skip to main content

 Teaching in the first year is not allowed per Harvard Griffin GSAS policy.

-For students admitted in 2016 and later, the department requires at least three teaching fellow assignments for completion of the degree.
+The department requires at least three teaching fellow assignments for completion of the degree.
 Students must teach at least two different courses over at least two different terms.
-As part of your dissertation proposal for the qualifying examination, you should develop a teaching plan that will help you balance factors, including when courses of interest are being offered and when you might have a particularly intense field or laboratory work.
+As part of your dissertation proposal for the qualifying examination, students should develop a teaching plan that balances factors such as the timing of the courses of interest and periods of intensive field or laboratory work.

 Satisfactory Progress Requirements

-All students in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences must be making satisfactory progress in order to be eligible for any type of financial aid.
-The following provisions are the interpretation of satisfactory progress for graduate students in OEB.
+All students in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences must be making satisfactory progress to be eligible for any type of financial aid.
+The following provisions define satisfactory progress for graduate students in OEB.

 1. During the first two years of graduate study, any student who is permitted to register is considered to be making satisfactory progress.
 OEB students are required to enroll and participate in OEB 399 in their first year.

-2. Students admitted in 2017 and later must have completed four letter-graded courses (including all prescribed courses) and have taken the qualifying examination by the end of the second year.
-Students admitted before 2017 are simply required to complete their prescribed courses and their qualifying examination by the end of the second year.
-Students can petition the OEB Graduate Committee to have their qualifying examination deferred until their third year.
-Such a petition takes the form of a written request to the director of graduate studies (DGS), endorsed by your advisor, and submitted during the second year.
-A deferral, if granted by the OEB Graduate Committee, does not change the requirement that a student who has not passed the qualifying examination by the end of their third year will be expected to withdraw.
-OEB students must maintain a grade point average of at least a B (3.00) each academic year; the grade point average is weighted for each course based on the number of course credits.
+2. By the end of the second year, students must have completed four letter-graded courses (including all prescribed courses) and taken the qualifying examination.
+Students can petition the Director of Graduate Studies to defer their qualifying examination until their third year.
+Petitions must be submitted in writing to the Director of Graduate Studies (DGS), endorsed by the student’s advisor, during the second year.
+Approval of a deferral, if granted by the DGS, does not change the requirement that a student who has not passed the qualifying examination by the end of their third year will be expected to withdraw.
+OEB students must maintain a minimum annual grade point average of 3.00 (B).
+GPA is weighted by course credits, so grades in higher-credit courses have a proportionally greater impact than grades in lower-credit courses.
 For example, a grade received in a two-credit course proportionally impacts the grade point average compared to a four-credit course.

 4. After passing the qualifying examination, students must hold a yearly dissertation advisory committee meeting and be judged to be making satisfactory progress.